 After a disappointing initial launch, DXR technology in the popular action game leaps forward with a new patch and updated NVIDIA drivers

-Our first practical introduction to the NVIDIA RTX platform to support the Microsoft DXR standard for authentic beam tracking was not particularly encouraging - although the effect certainly contributed to realistic and unique reflections in puddles, glass, and metal surfaces in Battlefield V Fresh, It also mapped the performance obtained by about 50 percent And sometimes even more, which certainly did not justify the improvement in display quality.
+Our first practical introduction to NVIDIA's RTX platform, in support of Microsoft's DXR standard for authentic gaming tracking, was not very encouraging - although the effect certainly contributed to realistic and unique reflections in puddles, glass and various metal surfaces in Battlefield V The fresh, It also mapped the performance obtained by about 50 percent And sometimes even more, which certainly did not justify the improvement in display quality.

-At the outset, we expressed the hope that the continued development of the technologies and future updates will improve the performance and reduce the performance gap - and to our delight it seems to be happening sooner than expected.
-Performence Are significantly better, without sacrificing visual quality.
+Right from the start, we expressed hope that the continued development of the technologies and future updates will improve the products and reduce the performance gap - and to our delight, this seems to be happening sooner than expected, as we already have about a month after the official launch we have updates that provide Performence Are significantly better, without sacrificing visual quality.

 now, RTX 2080 Ti Cards And a frame rate of more than 50 frames per second on average using Ultra DXR under 4p resolution. in parallel The RTX 2080 models Can achieve 60 frame rates per second or higher in the Medium or Low DXR settings at 1440p resolutions, while The RTX 2070 cards The moderators of the group can rejoice at the ability to display running speeds of over 60 frames per second in all DXR settings under 1080p operation resolution, compared to display rates that dropped to 40 frames per second only during the previous update of the game.

-The improved performance compared to the original - there is still much more to strive for, but this is a very impressive improvement over the short time that has elapsed
+The improved performance compared to the original - there's still a lot to look for, but it's a very impressive improvement over the short period of time

 Source images: techpowerup.com

-This performance is still not the peak of our ambitions, as we are still cutting 20 and even 30 percent in display rates relative to the operation of Battlefield V without DXR technology at all, but at least we can see progress in the right direction and hope that over time NVIDIA Itself and the game creators will learn how to provide us with the most realistic and impressive effects thanks to Ray Tracing, while minimizing performance as part of the use of dedicated processing units for this area, instead of being fully based on the main CUDA units that are responsible for completing all other aspects of the visual display .
+This performance is still not our ambition, as it is still a cut of about 20 percent and even 30 percent display rate relative to Battlefield V's operation without DXR technology at all, but at least you can see progress in the right direction - and hope that over time NVIDIA Itself and the game creators will learn how to provide us with the most realistic and impressive effects thanks to Ray Tracing, while minimizing performance as part of the use of dedicated processing units for this area, instead of being fully based on the main CUDA units that are responsible for completing all other aspects of the visual display .

 What do you think about the performance and look DXR delivers now?
 Let's share your comments!